 Email marketing gets a bad rap.
 Sure, it’s not quite as embarrassing as direct mail (which is somehow a $12 billion per year industry), but it’s pretty close.

 Many marketers have been seduced by social media advertising, perceiving it to be not only “cooler,” but also more effective than email marketing.
 There’s no denying that social media gets a lot more media attention than email marketing.
-However, claims that email marketing is no longer effective are simply not true, and any marketer worth their salt will tell you that email remains a cornerstone of their campaigns.
+However, claims that email marketing is no longer effective are simply not true (check out these email marketing stats that prove it).
+Any marketer worth their salt will tell you that email remains a cornerstone of their campaigns.

 Not convinced?
 Then check out these three examples from some of the world’s leading email management companies to see what makes email marketing so effective.